-So many people are looking for that "magic pill" that will take all of their stresses and worries away, how to calm down.
+So many people are looking for that magic pill that will take all of their stresses and worries away and help them to calm down.
 Ideally, this pill should fix things.
 It should make life better — easier, happier, and more enjoyable overall.

-Many people seek this pill in the form of a new relationship, a better job, an improved physique, or even an actual medication or drug.
-And while some of these solutions certainly may work to better your life, what if you had an even better “magic pill” right in front of you?
-A full-proof, cures everything, 100% free, available in unlimited supply, all-natural magic pill.
+Many people seek this elixir in the form of a new relationship, a better job, an improved physique, or even an actual medication or drug.
+While some of these solutions certainly may better your life, what if you had a more powerful magic pill right in front of you?
+A fool-proof, cures everything, 100% free, all-natural magic pill available in unlimited supply.

-Of course, this pill does exist.
-And its name is sleep.
+Of course, this miracle solution does exist.
+It's called sleep.

-Sleep addresses nearly every one of life’s potential issues yet is also one of the most overlooked and uncultivated habits for most people.
+Sleep addresses nearly every one of life’s potential issues, yet it is also one of the most overlooked and uncultivated habits for most people.